henrikstengaard/hst-amiga/src/Hst.Amiga/FileSystems/Pfs3/readme.md

 The code is based on pfs3aio (https://github.com/tonioni/pfs3aio) by Toni Wilen and is almost identical to it's C code with exceptions of structs used to read and write data, unions and moving pointers.

+## Changes compared to PFS3

+Following changes have been made compared to the original way PFS3 works:

+- Use of LRU array is disabled:
+  - PFS3 uses a LRU array initially allocated to 150 Lru cached blocks, if partition number of buffers are 30.
+This only seems to be used for allocating additional lru cached blocks, when lru pool is empty.
+Lru pool occasionally runs empty when it's blocks are flushed and written to disk.
+When lru pool is empty, 5 new lru cached blocks are allocated and added to lru array expanding it over time.
+To avoid this use of lry array is disabled by default and new lru cached blocks are added directly to lru pool.
+- All locks on blocks are unlocked after a write operation is completed:
+  - Write operations lock blocks when changed and are usually unlocked again after flushing and writing them to disk.
+However this is not always the case causing blocks to stay in the lru pool forever.
+To avoid this all blocks are unlocked after completing a write operation.

 ## Blocks

 See [Blocks](Blocks) page for details about blocks used by PFS3.